 Vijnana Bhairava Tantra

 - 106: The subject-object consciousness is common to everybody.
-Yogis, however, are mindful of this relationship.
+Yogis, however, are especially alert regarding this relationship.

-- 108: O gazelle-eyed one, having freed the mind of all supports, one should refrain from all the Vikalpas (thoughts/counterthoughts).
-Then, the self becomes one with the supreme Sell in the state of bhairava.
+- 108: O gazelle-eyed one, having freed the mind of all supports, one should refrain from all the vikalpas (thoughts/counter-thoughts).
+Then, the self becomes one with the SupremeSelf in the state of bhairava.

-- 110: Just as waves arise from water, flames from fire and light rays from the sun, similarly the waves of the universe have arisen in differentiated forms from me i.e. Bhairava.
+- 110: Just as waves arise from water, flames from fire and light rays from the sun, similarly the waves of bhairava, which produce the different emanations of the universe, are verily my source.